Sark: Oblivious Integrity Without Global State: Conclusion

 In this paper, we introduced Sark, a distributed blockchain system for oblivious, non-custodial management of assets with remote integrity.
 We described its motivation and intellectual lineage, contrasting its design and tradeoffs with existing systems that use a blockchain.

 Sark makes different assumptions about decentralization and immutability, preferring local-first integrity management over global shared state.
-With this comes a different structure of decentrality, with some of the pitfalls of global centrality exchanged for higher risk at the level of local centrality.
-However, as we have argued in prior work,~\cite{lynham2025decentralizationqualitativesurveynode}~\cite{lynham2025definingdltimmutabilityqualitative} many of the security guarantees of extant public permissionless blockchain networks risk being essentially performative, or at the very least, in the analysis of Budish et al.,~\cite{budish2024economiclimitspermissionlessconsensus} ex-post in nature.
+With this comes a different structure of (de)centrality, with some of the pitfalls of global centralization exchanged for a greater degree of local centralization.
+However, we find merit in the argument that many of the security guarantees of extant public permissionless blockchains are essentially performative,~\cite{lynham_goodell_immutability_springer}~\cite{KOINE:LynGoo2025} or at the least, in the analysis of Budish et al., ex-post in nature.~\cite{budish2024economiclimitspermissionlessconsensus}

-In the first instance, Sark's permissioned nature largely mitigates the risk of local centrality, and we argue that its governance topology does not privilege either performative decentralization or performative trust.
-Just as global state requires global governance, we hypothesise that for the average user, local state implies a greater interest in local governance (i.e. the operator of a given Porter and Validator).
-Instead Sark requires a lower degree of non-performative, calculative trust and confidence from all agent types that participate, while lowering the trust threshold required in the system's governance in absolute terms as a function of its obliviousness.
+Sark's permissioned nature largely mitigates the risk of local centrality, and we argue that its governance topology does not privilege either performative decentralization or performative trust.
+Instead, user trust requirements are more clearly defined and calculative: \textit{``Do I trust my Porter operator?''} Just as global state requires global governance, we hypothesise that for the average user, local state implies a greater interest in local governance (i.e. the operator of a given Porter and Validator).
+At a systemic level, Sark requires a lower level of trust from all agent types, due to its reduced requirement for global governance or co-ordination.

-Though we have discussed Sark in the context of a known set of operators---that is, a deployment as a permissioned or consortium network---we intend to analyse its potential deployment in a `permissionless' setting in future work, for it is in this context that it can be most effectively contrasted with existing designs, and in particular their trust, confidence and institutional architectures.
+Although we have discussed Sark in the context of a known set of operators---that is, a deployment as a permissioned or consortium network---we intend to analyse its potential deployment in a `permissionless' setting in future work, for it is in this context that it can be most effectively contrasted with existing designs, and in particular their trust, confidence and institutional architectures.